 (6) Planning for adequate procurement lead times in support of manufacturing and delivery schedules.

-(1) Assess potential sources of supply to determine the risk of receiving non-authentic parts.
+a.
+Assess potential sources of supply to determine the risk of receiving non-authentic parts.
 Original Component Manufacturers (OCM), OCM-authorized suppliers (e.g., franchised distributors), and authorized aftermarket manufacturers are considered to have low risk of supplying non-authentic parts.
-Assessment actions include surveys, audits, review of product alerts (e.g., GIDEP, ERAI), and analysis of supplier quality data to determine past performance.
-(Note: GIDEP and ERAI product alerts are accessible through NASA's Supplier Assessment System (http://sas.nasa.gov).)
+Assessment actions include surveys, audits, review of product alerts (e.g., GIDEP), and analysis of supplier quality data to determine past performance.
+(Note: GIDEP product alerts are accessible through NASA's Supplier Assessment System (http://sas.nasa.gov).)

-(4) Ensure that approved/ongoing sources of supply are maintaining effective processes for mitigating the risks of supplying counterfeit EEE parts.
+d.
+Ensure that approved/ongoing sources of supply are maintaining effective processes for mitigating the risks of supplying counterfeit parts.

-(5) Include applicable contract/purchase order quality requirements related to counterfeit parts prevention.
-Examples of quality requirements are provided in AS5553, including:
+e.
+Include applicable contract/purchase order quality requirements related to counterfeit parts prevention.
+Examples of quality requirements include:

 Verify receipt of authentic conforming parts, commensurate with product risk.
 Product risk is determined by the criticality of the part and the assessed likelihood of receiving a nonauthentic part.
 Product assurance actions include review of data deliverables, verification of purchase order quality clause compliance, visual inspection, measurements, non- destructive evaluation (e.g., x-ray, hermeticity, marking permanency) and destructive testing (e.g., destructive physical analysis, thermal cycling, construction analysis).

-Report nonconforming, defective, and/or suspected counterfeit parts in accordance with NPR 8735.1, and for all cases involving counterfeit parts or other potential fraud, to the NASA Office of Inspector General and the NASA Director, Acquisition Integrity Program (AIP).
+Report nonconforming, defective, and/or suspected counterfeit parts in accordance with NPR 8735.1, and for all cases involving counterfeit parts or other potential fraud, to the NASA Office of Inspector General and the NASA Director, Acquisition Integrity Program.